"The Answer's Still No" - Original Painting

 I loved that.

-That was before the disaster that changed nothing.
+That was before the disaster that ultimately changed nothing.

-The painting was water-damaged in storage, leaving faint streaks still visible between the calf’s eyes.
-I had been given an opportunity to make myself more clear: you can’t properly value a gift without confronting its cost.
-On top of the varnish that never protected it anyway, I poured more walnut hull and ink.
-It disguised the slight imperfections and turned it into what it was always meant to be.
+The painting was water-damaged in storage, leaving faint streaks that are still visible between the calf’s eyes.
+I took this opportunity to call the painting unfinished, and make myself more clear: you can’t properly value a gift without confronting the cost of losing it.
+I splashed more walnut hull and ink across the calf’s body.
+It changed the damage from slight imperfections to what it was always meant to be:

 I am deeply grateful to calf A14 who taught me this lesson personally.
 The danger of love is loss, and it’s only right to feel both completely.
 Without one, I don’t believe the other can ever be known.